Titles, topics, and hashtags

 -

-Ensure the pre-release version of the TwelveLabs SDK is installed on your computer:
+Ensure the TwelveLabs SDK is installed on your computer:

 -

-The videos you wish to use must meet the following requirements:
+The videos you wish to upload must meet the following requirements: -

 -